gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

     backup    */1 * * * *   False     0         2m              25m
     ```

-1. After 1 minute a` backu`p pod will be created, if you list the pods you should see the backup completed.
+1. After 1 minute a` backup` Pod will be created, if you list the Pods you should see the backup completed.

     ```shell
     watch kubectl get pod